studiochampgauche/headless-react-wordpress-boilerplate/README.md

 > [!NOTE]
-> If you want remove a displayed metadata, pass it to empty.
+> If you want remove an existing metadata, pass it to empty.